-Here an attempt has been made by the MPU, to pilot open the doors but the "Door Open Contactor" (OC) has not energised.
+This indicates that the lift has stopped, but not in the correct door zone.
 After a short delay and the "Door Zone Input" (MPU) not energised, the event will be recorded and the MPU will then seek another car or landing call elsewhere, to send the lift to.